-According to statistics from the South African Depression and Anxiety Group (Sadag), up to 20% of South African youngsters are suffering from depression – so it’s a hard, cold fact that a sizeable proportion of our children need our support.
+According to statistics from the South African Depression and Anxiety Group (Sadag), up to 20% of South African youngsters suffer from depression.
+Clearly, a sizeable proportion of our children need support.

-When our children are little we cure their ‘owees’ with a quick kiss, and cuddle their nightmares away.
-But as they move towards the teen years and beyond, the pain they suffer isn’t always so obvious, and the fixing of it even less so – particularly when it comes to mental illness.
+When our children are little we cure their ‘owees’ with a quick kiss and cuddle their nightmares away.
+However, as they move towards the teen years and beyond, the pain they suffer isn’t always so obvious, and fixing it even less so – particularly when it comes to mental illness.

-Sadag’s Operations Director Cassey Chambers echoes this, saying the organisation is seeing increased cases of depressed young children and teens, and that it is receiving more and more calls from children who feel helpless and hopeless, and even suicidal.
+Sadag’s operations director, Cassey Chambers, echoes this, saying the organisation is seeing increased cases of depressed young children and teens.
+She adds that it is receiving more and more calls from children who feel helpless and hopeless, and even suicidal.

 The use of technology and a breakdown in family structures are common refrains when it comes to the factors contributing to anxiety and depression among children and teens.

-“The stress and anxiety created by the ‘always online’ lifestyle we as parents allow our children to engage in at increasingly early ages is a major factor,” says De la Rey.
-“They can never switch off from being available to friends, being bullied even when away from school, and being open to other predatory elements that are designed to look ‘benign’ to them and us.”
+“The stress and anxiety created by the ‘always online’ lifestyle we parents allow our children to engage in at increasingly early ages is a major factor,” says de la Rey.
+“They can never switch off from being available to friends, being bullied even when away from school, and being open to other predatory elements designed to look ‘benign’ to them and us.”

-Rondebosch Boys’ Preparatory School head Tony Ryan agrees: “Technology, which obviously has many benefits, is a reality that’s not going to go away and it presents new challenges to our children’s wellbeing.
-Parents have a responsibility to educate themselves, and monitor what their children are doing online.”
+Rondebosch Boys’ Preparatory School head Ian Ryan agrees: “Technology, which obviously has many benefits, is a reality that’s not going to go away.
+It presents new challenges to our children’s wellbeing.
+Parents have a responsibility to educate themselves and monitor what their children are doing online.”

-A lack of support And then there’s the breakdown in family structures, and a consequent decline in the trusted parties that children can confide in, contributing to their sense of isolation.
+Then there’s the breakdown in family structures and a consequent decline in the trusted parties that children can confide in, contributing to their sense of isolation.

 “It takes a village to raise a child.
-But for many, that village does not exist, meaning there’s not a support structure for children,” says Ryan.
-“Mom and/or dad may be absent, and so it’s critical that there are other people for children in need to talk to.”
+However, for many, that village does not exist, meaning there’s not a support structure for children,” says Ryan.
+“Mom and/or dad may be absent.
+So it’s critical that there are other people for children in need to talk to.”

 It is against this background that those closest to children from an emotional and physical point of view – parents and teachers – become critical in providing the safety net for those who might be suffering from depression and need intervention.

-For parents, there are a number of signs that can indicate a child needs help, although a complicating factor is that all children, and especially teenagers, exhibit ‘red flag’ behavior at some point or another.
+For parents, a number of signs can indicate a child needs help, although a complicating factor is that all children, especially teenagers, exhibit ‘red flag’ behaviour at some point or another.

-“Children, preteens and adolescents can exhibit behavioural and mood symptoms that mimic depression, but are in fact appropriate for their developmental phase or age,” says De la Rey.
-“A general rule of thumb would be if the behaviour is prolonged and out of character for your child, then you should be sitting up and taking note.
+“Children, preteens and adolescents can exhibit behavioural and mood symptoms that mimic depression, but are actually appropriate for their developmental phase or age,” says De la Rey.
+“A general rule of thumb would be if the behaviour is prolonged and out of character for your child.
+That’s when you should be sitting up and taking note.
 Start by having a talk with your child about how they are feeling and doing.
-If you feel uneasy about anything, then a visit to the GP might be the first point of call.
+If you feel uneasy about anything, a visit to the GP might be the first point of call.
 I believe that prevention is better than cure.”

 As is so often the case, open communication is an important ally for parents.
 “Hearing and understanding what your children think, feel and say doesn’t mean you have to agree with it,” says De la Rey.
 “However, open dialogue makes it more likely that they will tell you when things go wrong.”

-Schools – which is where our children spend the majority of their young life – are critical partners.
+Schools – where our children spend the majority of their young life – are critical partners.

-According to De la Rey, they play “an increasingly vital role in identifying, if not necessarily treating” children who are at risk.
+De la Rey says schools play “an increasingly vital role in identifying, if not necessarily treating” children who are at risk.
 Educational psychologist Heidi Theo agrees: “Teachers are in an excellent position to identify when children are depressed, if they are sensitive to changes in their pupils’ behaviour.”

 Creating community